 Network Master checks sequence numbers in every four straight incoming frames.
 When the sequence number does not match the expected value, a Sequence Error or a Sequence Sync Loss will occur.

 • Sequence Error: When one frame arrived after next sequence number frame.
+Sequence number of the frame

-• Sequence Sync Loss: Other case of Sequence Error.
+Sequence Sync Loss: Other case of Sequence Error.
 For example, when one or more sequence number were lost.
+Sequence number of the frame